 Facebook, Google, Twitter: How tech giants are involved in the Russia investigation

-As lawmakers continue to investigate Russia’s role in the 2016 presidential election, major tech companies are expected to tell Congress just how much Russian activity was found on their platforms.
+As lawmakers continue to investigate Russia’s role in the 2016 presidential election, major tech companies sent representatives to Congress to reveal just how much Russian activity was found on their platforms.

-Representatives from Facebook, Google and Twitter will testify in three different hearings on Tuesday and Wednesday as congressional probes into alleged Russian influence in the election continue.
+General counsels for Facebook, Google and Twitter testified in three different hearings this week as congressional probes into alleged Russian influence in the election continued.

 Delegates from tech giants have already met privately with lawmakers on the Hill to discuss ads purchased during the campaign season.